Yay! The legendary Moroccan meat tagine with caramelised prunes is finally on the blog. What took me so long!?

 - 300 gr soft dried prunes

 - 3 tablespoons honey

 - 1 teaspoon ground cinnamon

 • In a large casserole, heat the olive oil to medium-high heat and brown the lamb shanks on each side.
 Make sure the pan is very hot before placing the meat in the pan, you should hear a sizzle when the meat touches the pan, if you don't, it means the pan is not warm enough.
 The meat will be naturally released once browned, don’t be tempted to flip it earlier.
 If you try to flip too early, you will notice that the meat sticks to the pan and you might damage it .

 • Remove the browned lamb shanks from the pan and set aside.
 In the same casserole, place the onions and lower the heat to medium.
 Cover with a lid and leave the onions until they are soft and translucent, about 10 to 15 minutes.
 This will allow sweating the onions.

-• Once you’ve sweated the onions, place the lamb shanks, the spices, the garlic, salt and pepper in the casserole.
-Cover with a lid.
+• Once you’ve sweated the onions, place the lamb shanks, the garlic, spices, salt and pepper in the casserole.
 Pour a cup and half of water (320 ml) in the casserole and place the coriander bouquet on top of the meat.
-Bring to the boil and cover with a lid over medium low heat.
+Bring to the boil and cover with a lid over medium-low heat.
 Leave to simmer gently for 2 hours or until the meat is soft and separates easily from the bone.

 • Halfway through cooking, after about 1 hour, reserve ½ cup of liquid from the casserole and set aside.
 At this stage, if it looks like there is almost no liquid left in the tagine, add a few tablespoons (or 1/4 a cup) of water in the casserole to avoid the tagine from drying out and sticking to the pan.